dstl/eleatics/argumentation/coronavirus/README.md

 An argument may be easier to follow if expressed as text rather than drawn.
 To that end, the [information list](information.xhtml) is represented as an
 HTML *description list*, so that each I-node is a term giving a label to the description that is its _claimText_ property.
 The intention here is that the term labels can be used in sentences that string together premises and conclusions to make arguments.
 The [WHO arguments](origins-who.xhtml) are an example of AIF argument map constructed this way.
-It is equivalent to the argument map depicted above.
+It is intended to be equivalent to the argument map depicted above.